cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

         repeated PlayerInfo playerInfoList = 3;
     }
     ```

-2. A structure that will be repeated inside the leaderboard.
-It stores the information of a player that makes it to the leaderboard.
-You don't need to store it directly in storage as it is part of the leaderboard.
-So don't involve Starport and instead create it by hand:
+2. A structure repeated inside the leaderboard: it stores the information of a player scoring high enough to be included in the leaderboard.
+You do not need to store it directly in the storage as it is part of the leaderboard.
+Instead of involving Starport, create the structure by hand:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/winning_player.proto#L8-L12]
     message WinningPlayer {
         string playerAddress = 1;